On Koszul duality for Kac-Moody groups: Completions of monodromic categories

 for some finite dimensional algebra $E$ of finite cohomological dimension with a $\Frob$-action.
 Then $\rho_{X,m}\circ\sigma_m^{-1}$ extends to an equivalence of triangulated categories

 We define $\hperm{X}$ to be the image of $\Mod(E\otimes\hatS,\Frob)$ under $\hatnu_m$. \item Under $\hatnu_m$, the adjunctions $(\piddag,\pidag)$ become

-\end{enumerate} \end{cor} \begin{proof} Most of the arguments are the same as the proof of Cor.\ref{c:modES}.
-We only have to notice that the ext-groups in the mixed settings (both the Yoneda ext's in $\perm{X}$ and the ext's in $\monm{X}$) are obtained by taking $H^*(\ZZ\Frob,-)$ on the $\bR\Hom$-complexes for the underlying complexes on $\geom{X}$.
-Hence the full faithfulness of $\rho_{X,m}$ follows from the calculations in the proof of Cor.\ref{c:modES}(1). \end{proof}
+\end{enumerate} \end{cor} \begin{proof} Most of the arguments are the same as the proof of Corollary \ref{c:modES}.
+We only have to notice that the ext-groups in the mixed settings (both the Yoneda ext's in $\perm{X}$ and the ext's in $\monm{X}$) are obtained by taking $\upH^*(\ZZ\Frob,-)$ on the $\bR\Hom$-complexes for the underlying complexes on $\geom{X}$.
+Hence the full faithfulness of $\rho_{X,m}$ follows from the calculations in the proof of Corollary \ref{c:modES}(1). \end{proof}

 \begin{remark} A mixed analog of Remark \ref{r:projres} holds: if $\calF\in\hmon{X}$ and $\piddag\calF$ has a resolution as in \eqref{mixK}, then $\calF$ can be represented by a filtered complex $\tcK\in\hatD'_mF(\qw{X}{A})$ such that $\tcK^i:=\Gr_F^i\tcK[i]$ satisfies $\piddag\tcK^i\cong\calK^i$, and $\omega\tcK^i\cong\Free(\omega\calK^i)$ (However, there is no guarantee that $\tcK^i$ is isomorphic to $\Free(\calK^i)$).
 After identifying $C^b(\hperm{X})$ with a full subcategory of $\hatD'_mF(\qw{X}{A})$, the object $\calF$ itself can be represented by a complex